Implementation of a Global Minimum Tax Rate

 Format of the Model Rules.
 There are 10 chapters in the Model Rules

 The mechanism by which the top up tax is charged is complex and explained in more detail below.
-However, generally, any top up tax will be charged in the jurisdiction of the Ultimate Parent Entity of the group, unless that jurisdiction has not implemented the rules or is an exempt entity.
-There are also additional rules for group companies in which minority interests are held.
+However, generally, any top up tax will be charged in the jurisdiction of the Ultimate Parent Entity of the group, unless that jurisdiction has not implemented the rules or the parent is an exempt entity.
+There are also additional rules for group companies in which minority interests of more than 20% are held.

-1. Identify Groups within Scope and the location of each Constituent Entity within the Group
+1. Identify Groups within Scope and the location of each Constituent Entity (CE) within the Group

-3. Determine taxes attributable to Income of a Constituent Entity
+3. Determine taxes attributable to Income of a CE

-4. Calculate the Effective Tax Rate of all Constituent Entities located in the same jurisdiction and determine resulting Top-up Tax
+4. Calculate the Effective Tax Rate of all CEs located in the same jurisdiction and determine resulting Top-up Tax

 5. Impose Top-up Tax under Income Inclusion Rule [IIR] or Undertaxed payments Rule [UTPR] in accordance with agreed rule order